{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

-Is Your Colocation Pricing Based on Differentiation or Desperation?When you see a competitor announcing colocation price reductions, what do you do?
-If your reflex is to turn to your calculator or spreadsheet to see if you can undercut with an even bigger discount, then take a moment to think.
 Even if the other provider’s colocation offering looks identical, a knee-jerk reaction to slash prices on your side could be a desperate move that does your business more harm than good:

 • Your credibility.
 If your existing customers see you cutting prices, they may see this as meaning you were overcharging in the first place.

 • Your cash flow.
 Existing customers will expect to benefit from your new, lower prices, but there is no guarantee you will attract additional new customers.
-You could simply end up with less revenue and less profit.
+You could end up with less revenue and less profit.

 • Your marketing.
 Unless you have made a calculated decision to become the low-cost provider, price alone is a poor marketing tool.
 The big problem with prices is that they are numbers and instantly comparable.
 And some other provider can always charge a dollar less than you do.

-There may be other reasons to be wary of panicky price changes.
-Colocation services may be just part of the competitor’s business, whereas it is your sole business focus, for instance.
-Price cuts may not hurt that other company unduly, but could severely damage yours.
+Colocation services may be just part of the competitor’s business, whereas it is your sole business focus.
+Price cuts may not hurt that other company unduly, but they could severely damage yours.

 Don’t Make Colocation Pricing a Cause for Doubt